Shushkewich: Denzel Clarke returns home for season opener

 Canadian Baseball Network

-“My first Opening Day, to have it in Toronto is pretty crazy,” explained Clarke, speaking to the Canadian Baseball Network. ”I am super excited to be playing in front of family and friends and just playing with my teammates in what will be a crazy atmosphere.”
+“My first Opening Day, to have it in Toronto is pretty crazy,” Clarke told the Canadian Baseball Network prior to the game. ”I am super excited to be playing in front of family and friends and just playing with my teammates in what will be a crazy atmosphere.”

 He also made his mark at the Rogers Centre last summer, smashing his first big league home run in front of the Blue Jays faithful while also making a highlight reel grab in centre field that could have netted him the Play of the Year Award as well.